Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole I: Maxwell field: Introduction

-However, the Kinnersley tetrad is singular in ingoing Kerr coordinates on $\mathcal{H}^+$, which means the afore-defined N-P components are not all regular there.
+However, the Kinnersley tetrad is singular in ingoing Kerr coordinates on $\mathcal{H}^+$, which means the afore-defined N--P components are not all regular there.
 Therefore, we perform a null rotation to the Kinnersley null tetrad by